TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/README.md

 The major steps were, analyzed and visualized each feature, truncate extreme outliers, handle duplicated and missing values, and features extraction from the existed dataset

 - [Preprocessing](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/Preprocessing.ipynb)
-- Removing redundant features for modeling, apply one hot encoder for categorical features and scaling the dataset, split the dataset into train and test to make ready the dataset for modeling.
+- Removing redundant features for modeling, apply one hot encoder for categorical features, scaling dataset, split dataset into train and test, and prepare the dataset for modeling.

 - [Modeling](https://github.com/TemesgenGT/Predicting-Depreciation-of-Used-Vehicles/blob/main/Modeling.ipynb)
-Five algorithms were tested to check the performance of the models, and extracted the most important features.
+Five algorithms were tested to check the performance of the models, and the key important features for the target variable extaracted from random forest.